Colorado Springs Drug Crime Attorney

 Call (719) 259-5516 or email us for a free, confidential consultation.
 We are here 24/7 to answer your questions and start defending you.

-Do NOT let the police or a prosecutor talk you into accepting a guilty plea before you contact a lawyer.
+Do NOT let the police or a prosecutor talk you into accepting a guilty plea before you contact an attorney.
 They aren’t looking out for your rights, reputation, and future—we will!
 Regardless of whether you are facing misdemeanor, felony, or federal drug charges, we know that your case is likely the most important thing in your life, and we will handle it with exceptional care, professionalism, and diligence.